 In some cases, the feature to extract is not defined.
-We cannot calculate the standard deviation of the times between peaks, for example, if the transformed time series only has two peaks.
+For example, we cannot calculate the standard deviation of the times between peaks if the transformed time series only has two peaks.
 In these cases, the feature can be coded as -1.
 There might be a better place to mention this